 It’s true, psychology has made a history of emphasising the need to know oneself.
 I do not think that is possible, and I don’t think that’s interesting.
 As we talked, the ideas that one has of oneself are largely illusions.

 So a remedy to loneliness is to uncover the self in others.
 But what of the secluded lonely?
 I took a trip to the countryside recently, to meet some members of my family, and their known ones.
-An experience that stayed with me was the sight of a ninety-year-old man, living with his daughters, daughters brimming on sixty, maybe.
+An experience that stayed with me was the sight of a ninety-year-old man, living with his daughters, daughters brimming on seventy, maybe.

 Well, it’s interesting you talk about that.
 One of the chapters I did not include in my latest book was about rural people.
 What I found in investigating them was that they were not lonely because they have all the circumstance you describe.
 These people were very connected to nature – and not in a banal way.
 They were very connected to the animals walking around in the forests.
 They had relationships with different forms of life.
 If you ask such people, even your relatives, if they’re lonely, most will say that they are not.
 We’ve lost this idea that there are many forms of life.
 It’s interesting how the latest scientific work on trees has suggested that trees communicate with each other — give warning to each other of climatic difficulties and so on.
 We’ve lost, in our urbanisation, this capacity to respect other forms of life.